Democrats take aim at drug prices, prompting sharp drops in biotech stocks

-(Reuters) - Democratic lawmakers on Monday attacked “massive” price increases of two heart drugs from Canada’s Valeant Pharmaceuticals International Inc, fueling a rout in drugmaker shares on worries of a government and insurer clampdown on U.S. drug prices.
+(Reuters) - Democratic lawmakers on Monday attacked “massive” price increases of two heart drugs by Canada’s Valeant, fueling a rout in drugmaker shares on worries of a government and insurer clampdown on U.S. drug prices.

-All 18 Democratic members of the House Committee on Oversight and Government Reform urged their chairman to subpoena Valeant and force it to provide documents relating to price increases of 212 percent for Isuprel and 525 percent for Nitropress.
-Valeant boosted the prices immediately after buying the heart drugs in February.
+All 18 Democratic members of the House of Representatives Committee on Oversight and Government Reform urged their chairman to subpoena Valeant Pharmaceuticals International Inc (VRX.TO) (VRX.N) and force it to provide documents relating to price increases of 212 percent for Isuprel and 525 percent for Nitropress.
+Valeant boosted the prices immediately after buying the heart drugs last February.

+Shares of Valeant tumbled 16.5 percent on the New York Stock Exchange, and other pharmaceutical company shares also slid.
+Investors are worried that the drug industry faces a moment of reckoning for steep price hikes for both new and older medicines.

-The tumble in Valeant shares on Monday hit hedge funds run by activist investors Bill Ackman, John Paulson and Jeffrey Ubben.
+The slump in Valeant shares on Monday hit hedge funds run by activist investors Bill Ackman, John Paulson and Jeffrey Ubben.

 Ackman’s fund, Pershing Square Capital Management, owns nearly 5.76 percent of Valeant, which partnered with Ackman last year in a failed bid to acquire Botox-maker Allergan Plc (AGN.N).